-- 1. Increase is due to Decrease in current liabilities due to decrease in trade payables during the previous financial year. - 2.
+- 1. Increase is due to increase in Cash and Cash equivalents in current year - 2.
 Variation is due to Increase in profit during current financial year as compared to previous financial year.

 Numerators and Denominators considered for the aforesaid ratios: